DeNA/SRCNNKit/README.md

 ## Pre trained model

-__Sorry, this project dosen't contain *.mlmodel yet.
-You should train your own model and import `SRCNN.mlmodel` to your project.__
+Sorry, this project dosen't contain *.mlmodel yet.
+You should train your own model and import `SRCNN.mlmodel` to your project.

+__or use this fork: https://github.com/kenmaz/SRCNNKit__

 ## iOS